travellingsky/blog/content/travel-tips-we-use-to-snag-the-best-deals.md

 ### Book Transportation

-Of course once again Ebates comes into play, if the site allows it.
+Of course once again <a href="https://www.rakuten.com/r/SHETAL23?eeid=28187" rel="nofollow">Ebates </a> comes into play, if the site allows it.
 Some will some will not.

 Not all places you travel will require a car, so think about this carefully before you go ahead and book a car.
 A lot of places public transportation is sufficient and very easy to use.
 Trains & Buses in Europe are exceptional.